BonoboPLC/lojjo_wiki/administration/games.md

 * Regular Game
 * Elimination
 * OneDraw | N/A |
 | Game Playout | Defines the visual presentation of the game.
-Can be any of the following:\\
+Can be any of the following:<br/>
 * LottoRace
 * LottoRace2
 * PokerRace